Treaty of Wuchale: Background

 Around the time the treaty was signed, European colonization was greatly expanding in Africa.
-Vast territories of Eritrea and Somalia, Ethiopian-bordering countries, were under the occupation of Italy.
+Vast territories of Eritrea and Somalia, Ethiopian-bordering countries, were under Italian occupation.
 Italy desired to expand its territories by colonizing Ethiopia.
 Emperor Menelik II of Ethiopia was highly resistant to this and agreed to establish a treaty instead.
 He yielded some territories of Ethiopia to Italy in return for assurance of Ethiopia's independence as well as financial and military assistance from Italy.